mayareuveni/Maya_EDA/README.md

 ## Project Overview
 This project presents a comprehensive Exploratory Data Analysis (EDA) of a supermarket chain dataset, encompassing 1,000 transactions across 3 distinct branches.
 The primary objective is to decode consumer behavior, analyze purchasing patterns, and identify the store's core growth engines using statistical and data science methodologies.

-This project was submitted as Homework Assignment 1 for the Data Science course.

 ---

 ## Tools & Technologies Used